 However, the destination page and whole website must be about the same topic as your linking page.
 This makes sense from a user point of view.
 The new page must be relevant if the link is going to be useful to your readers.
 If the two pages are not on a related topic, the link may appear unnatural to search engines and hurt your SEO.

 One thing to recall is that the link probability to be clicked matters.
 Links high on the page are more likely to be clicked and the search engines know it.
-There are patents about this as well as our JUMPSCORE(r) calculation that computes the probability of a click.
 Google patents imply they can decrease PageRank transfer if the link is unlikely to be clicked.

 SEO GUIDE BONUS VIDEO

 Is website ranking really all about links?
 And is link popularity what search engines really care about the most?

 That’s what critics of search engine optimization sometimes claim.
 This classic video by former Googler Matt Cutts explains.

 Links should be a byproduct of having expert content worth linking to.
 That is our methodology.
 Links should be earned.

 In order to improve your link popularity and earn better SEO rankings among the major search engines, you need to attract links to your website — not beg or barter (or spam) for them.
 To earn backlinks and stay within search engine webmaster guidelines, here are some SEO best practices for attracting links.